11 Days / 10 Nights

 - I’m female.
 How should I dress?
 Morocco is a Muslim country.
 While women do not need to be covered, you may want to leave the miniskirts home.
 As for cycling clothes, that’s fine.
 You might want to bring shorts that are a bit longer, though.
 We recommend wearing 3/4 length capris for cycling.
 Women should also cover their shoulders.
 Short sleeves are fine.

 - I have special dietary needs.
 Can Moroccan restaurants handle gluten-free, dairy-free and vegetarian diets?
 In general, dairy-free and vegetarian diets are not a problem.
 Gluten-free is more of an issue, but can work if you don’t mind living on omelets.
 Okay, I’m a vegan?
 Can I eat in Morocco?
 We can only do so much.
 I think you’ll starve.
 Actually, you might be able to survive on cous cous and bread.

 - Will everyone be required to ride together with the guide?
 Nope.
 We expect you to ride at your own pace and take breaks to explore when you want to.
+While not required, we do hope that you ride in groups of two tandems if possible.
 Our guide and van are never too far away, though, if for any reason you need support.

 - Is the water drinkable?
 We recommend that you only drink bottled water and not eat any uncooked fruits and vegetables unless they have a thick skin or peel.